 INTRODUCTION

 Financial performance remains a central yardstick for investors, lenders, regulators, and managers because it signals a firm’s capacity to generate returns, remain solvent, and sustain growth in competitive capital markets.
-Yet, the adequacy of “traditional” financial reporting for explaining long-term value creation has been questioned, especially where intangible resources, environmental risks, and social expectations materially shape future cash flows (Velte, 2022).
+Yet, the adequacy of “traditional” financial reporting for explaining long-term value creation has been questioned, especially where intangible resources, environmental risks, and social expectations materially shape future cash flows (.
 This has helped propel integrated reporting (IR)—a reporting approach intended to connect financial and non-financial value drivers into a coherent narrative about how value is created over time (Velte, 2022).

 Globally, IR has been promoted as a way to reduce information asymmetry, strengthen stewardship, and improve capital allocation by providing decision-useful information beyond conventional statements (Velte, 2022).
 However, scholars also caution that IR’s benefits depend on adoption quality and the credibility of disclosures, because firms can comply superficially, selectively disclose, or overload stakeholders with boilerplate information (Mansor et al., 2024; Velte, 2022).
 Evidence from systematic reviews indicates that IR disclosure quality challenges—especially weak adherence to reporting principles and uneven ESG disclosure depth—remain common and can undermine intended outcomes (Mansor et al., 2024).

 A major argument for IR is that improving transparency and connectivity of information can lower agency costs and strengthen monitoring of management, which should ultimately support stronger firm performance and valuation (Obeng et al., 2021; Velte, 2022).
 Cross-country evidence shows that voluntary IR adoption can be associated with higher earnings quality, suggesting that IR may enhance the informativeness and discipline of reporting environments (Obeng et al., 2020).
-At the same time, this relationship is not automatic because IR could be adopted for legitimacy reasons rather than performance improvement, especially where reputational pressures are intense (Mokabane & du Toit, 2022).
+At the same time, this relationship is not automatic because IR could be adopted for legitimacy reasons rather than performance improvement, especially where reputational pressures are intense (Mokabane & Du Toit, 2022).

 Empirical research has linked IR to several capital-market mechanisms that can influence financial performance indirectly.
 For example, international evidence indicates that firms using IR tend to report stronger earnings quality than non-IR firms, consistent with an “information quality channel” (Obeng et al., 2020).
 Similarly, evidence from a South African context suggests that integrated reports can be valued by debt markets: IR is associated with a lower cost of debt, and it appears to strengthen the negative relationship between financial reporting quality and borrowing costs (Muttakin et al., 2020).
 These channels matter because cheaper capital and improved reporting discipline can translate into improved profitability and resilience over time (Iqbal et al., 2025; Muttakin et al., 2020).

 More recent evidence from developed markets reinforces the cost-of-capital logic: integrated reporting quality can be negatively associated with the implied cost of equity, and governance quality can strengthen this effect (Iqbal et al., 2025).
 This supports the proposition that higher-quality integrated disclosures help reduce information risk and investor uncertainty (Iqbal et al., 2025).
-Nonetheless, even where capital-cost benefits appear, profitability effects may remain muted if competitive forces, macroeconomic shocks, or operational inefficiencies dominate (Velte, 2022).
+Nonetheless, even where capital-cost benefits appear, profitability effects may remain muted if competitive forces, macroeconomic shocks, or operational inefficiencies dominate ().
 Therefore, linking IR to “hard” financial outcomes requires careful empirical design and context sensitivity (Velte, 2022).